themarchoffolly/pushme-pullyou/PITCHME.md

 <br>

-When less is more, use slide fragments to control the reveal.
+Sometimes less is more.
+Use slide fragments to control the reveal.

 #VSLIDE